savvy-coders/sc-curriculum/Week9-MoreRestApiBackend/Week9-Homework/9-Homework.md

 ## Goal: _Mastery of these Skills_

-- Setting up a MongoDB Atlas
+- Setting up MongoDB Atlas
 - Connecting MongoDB to a server
 - Building Routes for the different CRUD operations within resource controls
 - Bring the frontend and backend together by connecting the SPA to the REST API server